AndrewBaker841354689/RedditDataExtractor/README.md

 1. Navigate to a Reddit post in your browser.
 2. Click the **Reddit → Markdown** extension icon in your toolbar.
 3. The popup will auto-fill with the current Reddit post URL if you are on a valid post page.
-4. Click **Scrape this post**:
+4. Use the **Scrape this post** button to generate a `.md` file containing the post title, metadata, body, comments, extracted mentions, and fetch diagnostics.
-   - A `.md` file will be generated containing the post title, metadata, body, and comments.
+5. Use the **Download images** checkbox to enable downloading all images into a subfolder alongside the Markdown file.
-   - If the "Download images" checkbox is enabled, all images will also be downloaded into a subfolder.
+6. Use the **Copy Prompt** button to copy a ChatGPT instruction template to your clipboard for further interaction or processing.

-5. Check your **Downloads** folder for the saved files.
+7. Check your **Downloads** folder for the saved files.

 ## File Structure
 ```